MPrin in platform component upgrades

 The metaphorical principal of a technical debt

-Last updated on July 8th, 2021 at 11:47 am
+Last updated on November 21st, 2017 at 09:05 am

 Accomac Debtors’ Prison in Accomac, Virginia

 Accomac Debtors’ Prison in Accomac, Virginia.
-After construction in 1783 it served as a jailer’s house.
-It served as a debtors’ prison from 1824 to 1849.
-Debtors could regain freedom by working to earn their keep and retire their debts, if they couldn’t pay them off.
-Today, bankruptcy laws facilitate property seizures to retire debts.
-Requiring an organization’s engineering functions to fund technical debt retirement through expense budgets is analogous to debtors’ prison.
+Built in 1783 as a jailer’s house, it served as a debtors’ prison from 1824 to 1849.
+Debtors imprisoned there were required to work to earn their keep and to retire their debt, if they could not find other means to do so.
+Today, bankruptcy laws facilitate seizure of property to retire debts, a much more enlightened approach.
+Requiring the product or service engineering functions to fund technical debt retirement efforts through expense budgets is analogous to debtors’ prison.
+A more enlightened approach is needed.
 Photo (cc) Ser Amantio di Nicolao, courtesy Wikimedia Commons.

-In finance, the principal amount of a loan at the time of origination is the amount the creditor transfers to the debtor.
-Over time, as the debtor makes payments according to the terms of the loan agreement, the principal either remains constant or declines gradually.
-The terms of the loan agreement determine the actual remaining principal at any given time.
-This is the layperson’s definition.
-It’s the basis of the association people make with respect to the metaphorical principal amount of a technical debt.
+In the field of finance, the principal amount of a loan at the time of origination is the amount that was borrowed.
+Over time, as the debtor makes payments according to the terms of typical loan agreements, the principal either remains constant, in which case it’s repaid in a lump sum at a specified date, or it declines gradually, in increments, with each payment.
+This is the widely accepted layperson’s definition, and it’s the basis of the association people make with respect to the metaphorical principal amount of a technical debt.

 Policymakers must keep clearly in mind that the MPrin of a given kind of technical debt is the total cost of retiring that debt, at the time it is retired, including all cost sources.